ultimike/bluecollargit/README.txt

+Hi from Adrian83!
+This is the fall 2017 DrupalEasy DCO class.

 This is a test repository for the DrupalEasy Drupal Career Online and BlueCollarGit workshops.
 Have you tried turning off and on?